SIEM definition – What is SIEM?

 A successful SIEM implementation aligns with your business goals.
 Key success metrics must be determined before deployment to ensure maximum ROI.
 For example, reducing data theft or improving how businesses detect potential breaches or insider threats may be metrics to establish.
 But there are many others.
 Companies must determine what success means for them and how SIEM security use cases can be used to achieve it.

-Businesses collaborating with Logpoint for a Modern SIEM solution can expect:
+Businesses looking to collaborate with Logpoint for a SIEM solution can expect:

 Better threat detection and response